hsingh124/save-the-post/README.md

 # Edit .env with your API keys and configuration
 ```

+**Note**: Instagram API key is optional for development.
+The system will automatically use a mock service if no `INSTAGRAM_ACCESS_TOKEN` is provided, allowing you to develop and test without Instagram API access.

 ### 4. Database Setup

 The database schema will be automatically created when PostgreSQL starts.
 You can also run it manually: